-The mission of the Specialist in Education (Ed.S.) program in School Psychology at The Citadel is to prepare students to become scientist practitioners.
-This model sees the school psychologist as a data-based problem-solver at the individual, group, and systems level.
+The mission of the Specialist in Education (Ed.S.) program in School Psychology at The Citadel is to prepare students to become competent, effective, and ethical scientist practitioners.
+This model sees the school psychologist as a data-based problem-solver at the individual, group, and systems levels.
 The concept includes the interaction of the student in the classroom, the school system, the family and the community.
 The Ed.S. degree emphasizes application of psychological principles, knowledge, and skills in relating to the process and problems of education.

 The School Psychology Program at The Citadel is fully approved by the South Carolina Department of Education and trains students for academic eligibility for certification at the "School Psychologist II" level.
-Additionally, the program has been approved by the National Association of School Psychologists (NASP) since 1987-88, making graduates fully eligible for national certification as a school psychologist (NCSP).
+Additionally, the program has maintained full recognition by the National Association of School Psychologists (NASP) since 1987-88, making graduates fully eligible for national certification as a school psychologist (NCSP).

-Application materials for the School Psychology Program can be requested from The Citadel Graduate College, The Citadel, Charleston, SC 29409; (843) 953-5089; or online (see below).
-All application requirements must be completed and materials submitted to The Citadel Graduate College by March 15th for consideration of admission to the program.
+All application requirements must be submitted to The Citadel Graduate College by March 1st for consideration of admission to the program.

 Program Requirements and Training